OnurAydindag/Data-Analyst-Portfolio/README.md

 # 📊 Data Analyst Portfolio

 Hi!
-I'm Onur Aydındağ, a Data Analyst with a technical background, focused on data analysis, visualization, and business intelligence.
+I'm Onur Aydındağ.
+I'm a Data Analyst who turns data into meaningful insights and builds projects in data analysis, visualization, and business intelligence.

 ## 🎯 About Me
 I'm developing my data analysis capabilities through self-directed learning and practical projects, with skills in: